 Joseph J. Blake Jr., Vice President of Legal Affairs and General Counsel, joined Greenville Health System in 2007.
-Blake provides legal support primarily related to the health system’s business operations, transactions with other providers and the GHS Board of Trustees.
-He also oversees the legal work provided to GHS by outside law firms.
+Blake provides legal support primarily related to the health system’s business operations, transactions with other providers and the Prisma Health Board of Trustees.
+He also oversees the legal work provided to Prisma Health by outside law firms.

-Before joining GHS, Blake served as shareholder and managing partner of Haynsworth Sinkler Boyd, PA, a law firm in Greenville, South Carolina, specializing in corporate and healthcare law.
-While there, he served as lead corporate attorney for GHS for more than 15 years and was listed in The Best Lawyers in America for more than a decade.
+Before joining Prisma Health, Blake served as shareholder and managing partner of Haynsworth Sinkler Boyd, PA, a law firm in Greenville, South Carolina, specializing in corporate and healthcare law.
+While there, he served as lead corporate attorney for Prisma Health for more than 15 years and was listed in The Best Lawyers in America for more than a decade.

 Blake is a member of the South Carolina Bar and the American Healthcare Lawyer’s Association.
 He earned a bachelor’s degree in economics from Washington & Lee University in Lexington, Virginia, and a Juris Doctor degree from Emory University in Atlanta, Georgia.